LaoArchAngel/fsw-wiki/questions_js.markdown

     `Partial Credit Answer`: using the AJAX functionality of an existing JS Framework (JQuery, Angular, etc..)

-2. *What is the difference between `var x = 3` and `x = 3`?*
+2. *What is the difference between 'var x = 3' and 'x = 3'?*

     `Answer`:  Using 'var' assigns the variable to the current scope, while not using 'var' assigns it to the global scope (unless x was previously defined with 'var' in the current scope)

+3. How do you add an item to an array?

+    `Answer`: Using the 'push' function (i.e. `array.push("value")` adds "value to the end of the array)

 ## Hard Questions
 1. *If a function doesn't have a return statement, what if anything is returned?*